 |"Unlink" to Financial Associates||Joint mortages, bank accounts, or loans can adversely affect your credit history, if your associate has a flawed credit report||Close any joint accounts; request the credit agencies place a Notice of Disassociation on your credit report|

 If you decide to take out a new credit card for bad credit with the intention of rebuilding your credit score, be sure to use the card to your advantage.
 That is, always pay on time and stay under the credit limit.
-And while you'll hear that it's crucial to make the minimum monthly payment each cycle, try to go above and beyond—by paying the whole balance each month, you can avoid interest charges which may be particularly high on a credit card for bad credit.

 Should You Close Underused Credit Cards?